dflemin3/approxposterior/README.md

                             quantiles=[0.16, 0.5, 0.84], show_titles=True,
                             scale_hist=True, plot_contours=True)

-#fig.savefig("final_posterior.png", bbox_inches="tight") # Uncomment to save
+#fig.savefig("finalPosterior.png", bbox_inches="tight") # Uncomment to save
 ```

 The final distribution will look something like this:

 ![Final posterior probability distribution for the Wang & Li (2017) example.](paper/final_posterior.png)

-Check out the [examples](https://github.com/dflemin3/approxposterior/tree/master/examples/Notebooks) directory for Jupyter Notebook examples for detailed examples and explanations and check out the full [documentation](https://dflemin3.github.io/approxposterior/) for a more in-depth explanation of classes, methods, variables, and how to use the code.
+Check out the [examples](https://github.com/dflemin3/approxposterior/tree/master/examples/Notebooks) directory for Jupyter Notebook examples and explanations.
+Check out the full [documentation](https://dflemin3.github.io/approxposterior/) for a more in-depth explanation of classes, methods, variables, and how to use the code.

 Contribution
 ============

-If you would like to contribute to this code, please feel free to fork the repository and open a pull request.
+If you would like to contribute to this code, please feel free to fork the repository, make some edits, and open a pull request.
 If you find a bug, have a suggestion, etc, please open up an issue!

 Please cite this repository and both Kandasamy et al. (2015) and Wang & Li (2017) if you use this code!